-TCP/IP: Transmission Control Protocol/Internet Protocol
+- TCP/IP: Transmission Control Protocol/Internet Protocol

-UPS: Uninterruptible Power Supply
+- UPS: Uninterruptible Power Supply

-URL: Uniform Resource Locator
+- URL: Uniform Resource Locator

-VPN Virtual Private Network
+- VPN Virtual Private Network

-WWW: World Wide Web
+- WWW: World Wide Web

-access point.
-A device that connects to a computer or network hub for the purpose of communicating with wireless-enabled computers.
-See also wireless communications alternating current (AC): Electric current that reverses its direction at regular intervals.
+- access point: A device that connects to a computer or network hub for the purpose of communicating with wireless-enabled computers.
+See also wireless communications - Administration Web site: The Web site that is stored on the Magnia SG30 and accessed from a client computer. - alternating current (AC): Electric current that reverses its direction at regular intervals.
+This type of power is usually supplied to residential and commercial wall outlets.